Reporting Unclaimed Property

 - May 1, using a December 31 cutoff – life insurance companies only

 - How do I submit security transfers?

 - Shares of stock should be delivered to the state by electronic transfer whenever possible.
 Physical certificates should be submitted only when there is no other option.
 Do not transfer shares into book entry or dividend reinvestment program accounts.
 Most mutual funds can also be held by our custodian Avenu Insights.
 Please see reporting instructions for details.
-Otherwise, please use the information listed in item 3 to transfer shares into an account you have set up in the name of the Missouri State Treasurer.
+Otherwise, please use the information listed below to transfer shares into an account you have set up in the name of the Missouri State Treasurer.
 Those accounts should be registered to: